 My heatpump for the heating of my house and water now and then gets an error.
-This error is not easily noticed (no red light or something).
-Therefore I made this detector to detect the error and notify me via e-mail, and an notification via the IFTTT and a SMS message to my wife.
+This error is not easily noticed, since there is no red light or something, only a small 'P' on a small LCD screen.
+Therefore I made this detector to detect the error and notify me via Openhab, Telegram and e-mail.

 This detector is battery powered and switches completely off when the heatpump works normally, utilizing the fail safe relay in the heatpump

 Step 1: Design and Procesflow

 - If the heatpump works properly, the relay is open and the module is powered off

 - If the heatpump is in error mode, the relay is switched to the closed state and the module is powered on and the red LED is on (see next steps)